Gradient Inversion Attack on Graph Neural Networks: Introduction

-A major challenge in recovering graph data is the intertwined nature of the nodal features and the irregular graph structures, making it difficult to separate the information from the two sources.
+A major challenge in reconstructing graph data is the intertwined nature of the nodal features and the irregular graph structures, making it difficult to separate the information from nodal features and the graph structure.
 In other words, representations are correlated, and the underlying graph structure influences the correlation.
-In this work, we first provide a theoretical analysis of the feasibility of recovering graph data based on gradients.
+In this work, we provide a theoretical analysis of the feasibility of reconstructing graph data based on gradients.
 Motivated by this observation, we propose a gradient inversion attack called GLG (Graph Leakage From Gradients).
-We investigate two commonly used GNN frameworks, i.e., Graph Convolutional Networks (GCN) \cite{gcn}, and GraphSAGE \cite{graphsage}, and examine their vulnerabilities to gradient-based attacks for both node and graph classification tasks. { An illustration of the attack scenario is presented in Figure \ref{attack}, showcasing the process in which a curious central parameter server attempts to reconstruct the graph data utilizing the gradients of the model obtained from a client}. \textbf{To our best knowledge, this is the first work that studies gradient-based attacks for graph data.} Our {main contributions} are summarized as follows:\\ \textbf{i)} Theoretical analysis highlighting the vulnerabilities of the GNN frameworks towards gradient-based attack.\\ \textbf{ii)} Developing novel gradient inversion attack mechanisms to recover graph data for both node and graph classification tasks.\\ \textbf{iii)} Experiments are conducted in a variety of settings with different amounts of prior knowledge.
+We investigate two commonly used GNN frameworks, i.e., Graph Convolutional Networks (GCN) \citep{gcn}, and GraphSAGE \citep{graphsage}, and examine their vulnerabilities to gradient inversion attacks for both node and graph classification tasks.
+An illustration of the attack scenario is presented in Figure \ref{attack}, showcasing the process in which a curious central parameter server attempts to reconstruct the graph data utilizing the gradients of the model obtained from a client. \textbf{To our best knowledge, this is among the first works to study gradient-inversion attacks for graph data.} Our main contributions are summarized as follows: \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item Theoretical analysis revealing the vulnerabilities of GNNs towards gradient inversion attack. \item Developing novel gradient inversion attack mechanisms to reconstruct graph data for both node and graph classification tasks. \item Experiments are conducted in a variety of settings with different amounts of prior knowledge. \end{itemize}